nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #7.md

 	sales.member
 ```

-6. What is the average revenue for member transactions and non-member transactions?
+**6. What is the average revenue for member transactions and non-member transactions?**

 ```sql
 WITH revenue_cte AS